bendtherules/bendtherules.github.com/posts/email-1-break-continue-or-switch?.md

 They are all control flow statements and internally, return a [completion record](https://tc39.es/ecma262/#sec-completion-record-specification-type).

 Normally, statements within a block of code are run one-by-one and the process ends when the last statement has finished execution.
 Control flow statements change the normal order of execution.
-They let us exit prematurely or jump back to a different block of code
+They let us exit prematurely or jump back to a different block of code.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTY5NTUyODk4NCwtNTM0NTQ0NjMyXX0=
+eyJoaXN0b3J5IjpbLTIwMjA2MjM4MzQsLTUzNDU0NDYzMl19
 -->